 \begin{proof} Bestvina--Bromberg--Fujiwara constructed a coloring of $\mathfrak S$ with the property that distinct elements with the same color overlap \cite[Proposition 5.8]{BBF}.
 Additionally, the coloring they construct has the property that there is a normal, torsion-free finite-index subgroup $H^0$ of $MCG(S)$ so that the colors are exactly the $H^0$--orbits of the induced action on $\mathfrak S$.
 Thus, this coloring satisfies item~\eqref{item:invariant_color} as well as the requirements before it.

-(Strictly speaking, Bestvina-Bromberg-Fujiwara produced a colouring of the set of \emph{connected} subsurfaces by $H^0$--orbits with no two subsurfaces of the same colour being disjoint.
-This extends to all of $\mathfrak S$: just colour each disconnected subsurface by its $H^0$--orbit.
+(Strictly speaking, Bestvina-Bromberg-Fujiwara produced a coloring of the set of \emph{connected} subsurfaces by $H^0$--orbits with no two subsurfaces of the same color being disjoint.
+This extends to all of $\mathfrak S$: just color each disconnected subsurface by its $H^0$--orbit.
 If $Y$ is disconnected, then $Y$ and $gY$ cannot be disjoint, for $g\in H^0$, because then each component of $Y$ would be disjoint from its $g$--translate.)

 Starting from the BBF coloring, we will pass to increasingly deep finite-index subgroups of $MCG(S)$.
 We begin by noting that each of the enumerated properties in the statement is stable under passing to further finite-index subgroups.